 We offer timing belts in a variety of profiles and configurations to pair with our precision timing pulleys; standard profiles include MXL, XL, L, 40DP, T, HTD, and GT2 timing belts.
 We can also manufacture custom timing belts that are tailored to your unique specifications.

 Proven Timing Belt Technology

 Ondrives.US timing belts are comprised of a tension member with an S-Z twist, durable body material, and, on some models, a protective layer of material on the belt’s teeth.
 The tension member provides resistance to elongation when tension is applied to the drive pulleys; tension members are usually made of fiberglass, polyester, Kevlar, or steel.

 The body material protects the tension member from dirt, grime, oil, and moisture.
 Neoprene and polyurethane are the most commonly used body materials, but timing belts may also be made from natural rubber or other polymers.

 The teeth of the timing belt are molded to surround the tension member, and are made from a shear-resistant material for optimum power transmission between the belt and the pulley.
 On neoprene timing belts, the teeth are usually jacketed in nylon for improved wear resistance and increased belt life.

-In an ideal system, the center distance between pulleys will be adjustable, so that the tension in the timing belt can be adjusted without the use of an idler.
-While an idler may be used in a synchronous pulley and belt system, it will cause a reduction in the belt’s life when compared to a system without the idler and adjustable center distance instead.
-This is because the idler introduces more bending in the belt.
+In an ideal motion transfer system, the center distance between the pulleys will be adjustable, so that the timing belt can be adjusted without the use of an idler.
+While idlers are components of many synchronous pulley and belt systems, they tend to induce more bending in the timing belt, which reduces belt life compared to a system with adjustable center distance.

 Custom Timing Belts